The BRAT Table tool will generate the attributes needed to run the other tools in the toolbox.

 - Input DEM - select the DEM that you downloaded and created

 - Input Coded Existing Vegetation Raster - select the landfire EVT layer, making sure that the “VEG_CODE” field has been added and populated

 - Input Coded Historic Vegetation Raster - select the landfire BPS layer, making sure that the “VEG_CODE” field has been added and populated.

 - Name BRAT Table Output Feature Class - select a location and name for the output line network which will include the necessary “iGeo”, “iVeg”, and (optionally) “iPC” attributes to run the model.

 - Input Drainage Area Raster - if you want, you can derive a drainage area raster from the DEM beforehand.
 If you do so, select it here.
 If you do not do so, the BRAT Table tool will automatically derive one, which will make the run time longer

 - Input Land Ownership Feature Class - Land ownership polygons can be provided for identifying land ownership per reach and distance to private land.

 - Perennial Network - A perennial network can be given to populate the

 IsPerenfield.
 If a stream network is given here, only perennial streams are used to find multichannel sections of the stream network.
-This may make it easier to edit the output for the Braid Handler (more on how to do that in the Braid Handler section of this tutorial).
+This may make it easier to edit the output for the Braid Handler.

 - Short Description for Run - Write a short (less than 100 characters, including spaces) description for the BRAT run to be included in the project XML file.